jlee400/jlee400.github.io/_posts/2025-04-15-worldtradepjt.md

     <figcaption>Simple Network of soybean</figcaption>
 </figure>

+This is a breakdown of each items in world trade.
+First, this is a directed network graph for soybeans.
+Most of the countries are well related accross each country.
+It is possible to observe countries that only imports soybeans.
+However, this graph is not so clear to look at.

 <figure>
     <img src="/assets/Network_of_beef.png" alt="Alt text" />
     <figcaption>Simple Network of beef</figcaption>
 </figure>

+Now, this is a directed network graph of beef.
+It shows different posture of its network comparing to soybean network.
+For Republic of Korea, it shows how many countries that republic of Korea imports from many other countries.
+However, this graph is not so clear to look at as well.

 ### Detailed network analysis of soybean